-occur only if the access does not "know about" the abort of an ancestor, i.e., no ancestor is in s'.known\aborts( $\phi$ ) for any event $\phi$ of object X in s'.history.
+Second, the precondition for the REQUEST_COMMIT of an access to X permits the event to occur only if the access does not "know about" the abort of an ancestor, that is, no ancestor is in s'.known_aborts(φ) for any event φ of object X in s'.history.
 As Lemma 17 below shows, this is enough to ensure that every Argus behavior is a filtered behavior.

-The known\aborts mapping models the distributed information maintained by the Argus algorithm to keep track of actions that abort.
+The known_aborts mapping models the distributed information maintained by the Argus algorithm to keep track of actions that abort.
 However, rather than modeling nodes directly and keeping the information on a per-node basis as is done in the actual algorithm, we maintain the information for each event, propagating it whenever one event directly affects another.

-The known\aborts component is managed so as to insure that at least the minimum amount of necessary information is propagated at each step.
-An implementation is permitted to propagate more than the minimum; for instance, an implementation might keep track of the known\aborts mapping at a coarser granularity.
-(By maintaining the known\aborts mapping on a per-node basis, the implementation of the Argus algorithm in the current Argus prototype follows this strategy.)
+The known_aborts component is managed so as to ensure that at least the minimum amount of necessary information is propagated at each step.
+An implementation is permitted to propagate more than the minimum; for instance, an implementation might keep track of the known_aborts mapping at a coarser granularity.
+(By maintaining the known_aborts mapping on a per-node basis, the implementation of the Argus algorithm in the current Argus prototype follows this strategy.)
 In describing the algorithm, we have tried to focus on the behavior necessary for correctness, and to avoid constraining an implementation any more than necessary.

-Notice also that the Argus database does not put any upper limit on what goes into the known\aborts mapping.
-For example, as described above it is permissible for known\aborts( $\pi$ ) to contain a transaction that has not aborted.
-It would be easy (and intuitively appealing) to add a requirement that known\aborts( $\pi$ ) only includes aborted transactions, but this is not necessary to prove that the algorithm prevents all orphans from seeing inconsistent views.
+Notice also that the Argus database does not put any upper limit on what goes into the known_aborts mapping.
+For example, it is permissible for known_aborts(π) to contain a transaction that has not aborted.
+This might cause nonorphans to block, but will otherwise not result in incorrect behavior.
+It would be easy (and intuitively appealing) to add a requirement that known_aborts(π) only includes aborted transactions, but this is not necessary for proving that the algorithm prevents all orphans from seeing inconsistent views.
 To prove other properties, such as that the algorithm only detects real orphans, we would need to add additional requirements such as the one just mentioned.
-We will not attempt to state or prove such properties in this paper; the property just described is a special case of more general liveness properties, which are an appropriate subject of further research.
+We do not attempt to state or prove such properties in this paper; the property just described is a special case of more general liveness properties, which are an appropriate subject of further research.

 Finally, while the Argus database is distinguished from the filtered database by maintaining information about ABORT actions on a more local basis, we have kept the state component s.history, which maintains global knowledge of the past behavior of the system.
 A practical implementation of this algorithm would maintain less voluminous history information in a distributed fashion.
-Examination of the additional preconditions imposed by the Argus database on any action $\pi$ reveals that s.history is used to determine the events $\phi$ that directly affect $\pi$ , and when $\pi$ is a REQUEST\COMMIT(T,v) action for an access T to object X, to determine the events that precede $\pi$ at X. The details of efficient maintenance of sufficient history information are dependent on the particular basic database and distribution scheme, and are not addressed further in this paper.
+Examination of the additional preconditions imposed by the Argus database on any action π reveals that s.history is used to determine the events φ that directly affect π , and when π is a REQUEST_COMMIT(T, v) action for an access T to object X, to determine the events that precede π at X. The details of efficient maintenance of sufficient history information are dependent on the particular basic database and distribution scheme, and are not addressed further in this paper.

 6.2.
-The Argus System
+THE ARGUS SYSTEM.
 The Argus system is the composition of transactions and the Argus database.
-Executions, schedules and behaviors of the Argus system are called Argus executions, Argus schedules and Argus behaviors, respectively.
+Executions, schedules, and behaviors of the Argus system are called Argus executions, Argus schedules, and Argus behaviors, respectively.

-Lemma 12: The Argus system implements the basic system.
+LEMMA 12.
+The Argus system implements the basic system.

-Proof: The proof is similar to that of Lemma 7.
+PROOF.
+The proof is similar to that of Lemma 7. \Box

-Lemma 13: Let $\beta$ be a finite Argus behavior that can leave the Argus database in state s.
-Then s.known\aborts( $\pi$ ) is defined if and only if $\pi$ is an event in $\beta$ .
+LEMMA 13.
+Let β be a finite Argus behavior that can leave the Argus database in state s.
+Then s.known_aborts(π) is defined if and only if π is an event in β .